mudasobwa/mudasobwa.github.io/index.md

   <li>Flirt with everyone.
 Sleep alone.</li>
   <li>Know there is somebody around.
 Forget who.</li>
   <li>Do all things in time.
 Set the deadlines yourself.</li>
-  <li>Once realized -- do approx. Once approxed -- forgive.</li>
+  <li>Once realized—do approx. Once approxed—forgive.</li>
-  <li>Got things done? -- Dismiss.
-Fail? -- Dare.</li>
+  <li>Got things done?—Dismiss.
+Fail?—Dare.</li>
   <li>Accept the past.
 Fix a future.</li>
   <li>Don't be afraid of a hate.
 Fear the indifference.</li>
   <li>Believe feelings.
 Trust in reason.</li>
   <li><strong>Bear in mind</strong>: you are wiser, hence you are guilty.</li>
-  <li><em>P.S.</em> Don't dodge to supplement.</li></ol>
+  <li><em>P.S.</em> Don’t dodge to supplement.</li></ol>
   </div>
   <div>
   <h4 class="smallcaps">binaries</h4>
   <ul class="disc">
-  <li>I don't dread to appear: smart, stupid, arrogant, humble, a womanizer, a misogynist, a chatterbox, a taciturn, a teetotaler, an alcoholic, a dictator, a democrat, reliable, unreliable, white, black and purple.</li>
+  <li>I don’t dread to appear: smart, stupid, arrogant, humble, a womanizer, a misogynist, a chatterbox, a taciturn, a teetotaler, an alcoholic, a dictator, a democrat, reliable, unreliable, white, black and purple.</li>
   <li>I am afraid to show myself: a bore.</li></ul>
   <h4 class="smallcaps">sins (and coss)</h4>
   <ul class="disc">